 - 1.16 16.
 Referrals

-A quick disclaimer how second goals work.
-You earn the higher bonus amount and unfortunately not the sum of your two goals.
-A second goal isn’t necessary towards your streaks, but its purpose dictates how much more you can earn potentially.
-A higher second goal means larger bonuses, but it also means you’re likely investing more time on Swagbucks either grinding free offers or completing paid offers.
-When you concentrate using free activities to get there, do note you're exchanging a commodity of time in for money.
+A quick disclaimer on how second goals work.
+You earn the higher bonus amount, not the sum of your two goals.
+A second goal isn’t necessary towards your streaks.
+Its purpose dictates how much you can earn potentially.
+A higher second goal means larger bonuses, but also means you’re investing more time on Swagbucks grinding free or completing paid offers.
+When you concentrate using free activities to get there, you're exchanging a commodity of time in for money.

 This post will focus on the free offers, check the upcoming post for tips for maximizing paid offers.
 The best part of these activities is small efforts necessary, though it will require some monitoring.

 1. Jungroup's Laptop Guy (aka “LTG”)

 Laptop Guy is the affectionate nickname we’ve given to a male in a beige shirt on his laptop.
 He is sponsored by JunGroup and is usually short activities, videos or timers that’ll award 2sb per round.
 He is among the most efficient and runs independently.
 He is the favorite of many, as Jungroup has been good about advertisements that don’t require a whole lot things running in the background.
 I love that JunGroup doesn’t push hard to reel in those engagements, so it often earns more attention from me.